dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 Having smarter reachability analysis and knowing where `null` can flow through your program helps ensure that you *add* code to handle `null`.
 But we can also use that same analysis to detect code that you *don't* need.
-Before null safety, if you write something like:
+Before null safety, if you wrote something like:

 ```dart
 String checkList(List list) {